 The HS recognises that the TS BDM fishery is a multispecies fishery comprising species with different life histories, economic value, distributions and fishing pressure.
-All species have therefore been assigned to one of 4 species categories as described in Table 2.
-Species may change categories over time depending on available information and the associated management decisions made.
+All species have therefore been assigned to one of four species categories as described in Table 2.